 The only argument is the actual job name; you should not use tex.jobname inside this function or infinite recursion may occur.
 If you return nil, LuaTEX will pretend your callback never happened.
+This callback does not replace any internal code.

-7.1.4 Node list processing callbacks
+8.4 Node list processing callbacks

-The description of nodes and node lists is in chapter 6.
+The description of nodes and node lists is in chapter 7.

-7.1.4.1 buildpage_filter
+8.4.1 contribute_filter